When are tax returns due? That is, what is the tax return due date?

 What are the current income tax rates for residents and non-residents in Ukraine?

-Both, residents and non-residents are taxable at 18% tax rate.
-Also, such income is subject to temporary military tax at 1.5% rate.
+Both, residents and non-residents, are taxable at 18% personal income tax rate.
+In addition, such income is a subject to temporary military tax at 1.5% rate.

 For the purposes of taxation, how is an individual defined as a resident of Ukraine?